Here are some of them, all still "Work-In-Progress", which is why there are no dates.

 7a.
 Work on meaning, the nature of representations, and attacks on symbol grounding theoryThis work has several interrelated strands, including attempting to go beyond factional disputes about which forms of representation are best towards analysing dimensions in which representations can vary and the tradeoffs, and also analysing the requirements for a machine to use semantic information, since I thought that Dennett's claim that we had to adopt the 'Intentional stance' in order to attribute meaning was false.

 Much of the work is also an attack on the view that all meaning has to be derived from experience of instances, i.e. concept-empiricism, demolished in 1780 by Kant, and again by 20th century philosophers of science (because it cannot account for the meanings of theoretical terms in deep scientific theories), but always tempting to beginner philosophers.
 The idea is frequently reinvented in ignorance of the work of Kant and the philosophers of science.
-A recently example is the spread of adherence to 'Symbol-grounding' theory.
+A recent example is the spread of adherence to 'Symbol-grounding' theory, which I have contrasted with the theory that the semantic content of most concepts comes from their roles in theories using the concepts, where the theories are loosely 'tethered' to observable, measurable, phenomena via techniques and mechanisms for observation, experiment and measurement. which can change without changing the core theory.
+So I now contrast symbol grounding with theory tethering.
+The use of the idea of tethering in this context was suggested by Jackie Chappell, when we began to collaborate in 2005.

 Symbol-grounding theory is just a reinvention of the old philosophy of concept empiricism, refuted around 1780 by Kant, but still found very compelling by non-philosophers who only think about very simple concepts.
 I've tried to present an alternative, building on work of 20th Century philosophers of science (e.g. C.G.
 Hempel's work on 'meaning postulates', and Tarki's semantic theories) who thought about the role of concepts in deep scientific theories referring to things that could not be experienced (e.g. 'neutrino', 'electromagnetic radiation') and other things.